vagorsol/git-workshop/README.md

 Hello again, version control!
 ```

-**3a.** Use git show to see the how to file `hello.txt` changed each commit.
-Copy and paste the commands in your README.md<br>
+**4a.** Make another change to `hello.txt`.
+Use git show to see the how to file `hello.txt` changes.
+Copy and paste the results of your commands here in your README.md<br>

-### Exercise 4: Reverting to a previous version
+### Exercise 5: Reverting to a previous version

 Suppose we wish to undo our changes and revert back to the state of the remote
 repository of our last pull (or clone).
-DANGER ZONE: THIS WILL CLOBBER YOUR LOCAL COMMITS (LOSES WORK)!
+DANGER ZONE: THIS WILL CLOBBER YOUR LOCAL COMMITS (LOSES WORK/USE WITH CAUTION)!

 ```
 $ **git reset --hard origin**